 6. Ancoats Pop Up

-A creative pop-up shop supporting local businesses and creators, Ancoats Pop Up has its very own online shop – and it’s the perfect hub for gifts.
+A creative pop-up market supporting local businesses and creators, Ancoats Pop Up comes to Cutting Room Square the second weekend of each month – and it’s the perfect hub for gifts.
 From gorgeous serving boards and oak furniture, to art pieces and pottery, there’s plenty to choose from – and your purchase is sure to put a smile on the face of a small business after the pandemic.
-Shop here.